Kirsten Baesler: North Dakota Superintendent of Public Instruction

 In 2012, Baesler announced she would run for North Dakota Superintendent of Public Instruction, with a later endorsement from the North Dakota Republican Party, she went on to win the general with 55% of the vote.
 She would win reelection in 2016, 2020, and 2024 with no less than 50% of the vote each time.

 Since taking office, Baesler has frequently attempted to boost the quality of the states math and science standards.

 On February 15, 2015, Baesler was arrested for alleged misdemeanor simple assault on her fiancé with a glass jar during an reportedly drunken argument.
 Despite conflicting reports from both Baesler and her fiancé, any charges were dropped in March.

 During the COVID-19 pandemic, Baesler announced that the state would allow the local school districts to decide whether their graduation ceremonies would be held in-person or virtual.

 On March 10, 2020, Baesler was charged with a DUI.
 In a statement, Baesler said “I ask that you please don’t allow this mistake of mine to undo all the good work we have begun and all we have yet to accomplish together.
 Today I commit to you that I will work diligently – one day at a time — to earn back your trust.”
 She would later serve 360 days probation for the charge.

 During her 2024 reelection bid, Baesler lost the NDGOP endorsement to primary candidate Jim Bartlett.
 Despite this, she still won reelection.

 In 2025, Baesler signaled her support for charter schools in the state and supported legislation passed by governor Kelly Armstrong that would allow for them to operate in North Dakota.

 Assistant Secretary for Elementary and Secondary Education

 On February 12, 2025, Baesler was nominated by President Donald Trump to be the Assistant Secretary for Elementary and Secondary Education in his administration under Secretary of Education Linda McMahon.

 Baesler's nomination was advanced by the Senate Committee on Health, Education, Labor, and Pensions in a 12-11 vote on May 22.
 And on October 7, Baesler along with over 100 other nominees were confirmed in a 51-47 vote by the United States Senate.
-Despite this, Baesler will not be sworn in until the end of the 2025 United States federal government shutdown.
+Baesler was not immediately sworn in due to the 2025 United States federal government shutdown.

-When the shutdown ended on November 13, 2025, Baesler filed a letter for retirement as Superintendent to prepare for her swearing in, scheduled for November 24th.
+When the shutdown ended on November 13, 2025, Baesler filed a letter for retirement as Superintendent.
+Joined by her three adult sons, Baesler was sworn in by Education Secretary Linda McMahon in a ceremony on November 24, 2025.
+She officially retired as North Dakota Superintendent that same day.